danbernier/strictures/README.md

-# TODO
+# TODOs

+For the Project:

-* Code Climate!
-I :heart: Code Climate.
+* Code Climate! :heart:
 * Set up Travis.
+* .gemspec, all that stuff

+For the code:

+* Check structure of Hashes & Arrays recursively.
+* Let you add your own Rules.
+Maybe just let you add Procs, maybe that's enough.
+* Let you handle violations in a callback object?
+Maybe that's crap, not sure yet.
 * All ___kinds___ of stuff, who am I kidding?
 I'm just hacking here.
 Give me some time.